umbraco/UmbracoDocs/Tutorials/Creating-Basic-Site/Document-Types/index.md

 With the help of icons, you can identify different Document Types in the **Content Tree**.
 To add an icon:

 1. Select the icon placeholder next to the document name.
-The **Select Icon** pane appears on the right-side of the website.
+The **Select Icon** dialog appears on the right-side of the website.
    ![Adding an Icon to Document Type](images/figure-9-adding-an-icon-to-document-type-v8.png)
 2. Browse through the icon list and selct the icon of your choice.
 3. Click **Submit**.